Wolfgang Hilbig: Work

 At first Hilbig favoured poetry, but his works remained widely unpublished in the GDR.
-He received attention from the West however, as a result of his poems in the anthology Cries For Help From The Other Side (1978).
+He received attention from the West however, as a result of his poems in the anthology Cries for Help from the Other Side (1978).
 His first volume of poetry, Absence (1979) was published by S. Fischer Verlag in Frankfurt am Main.
 For this, Hilbig was fined.

 At the end of the 1970s, Hilbig gave up his day job and began to work exclusively as a writer.
 With the support of Franz Fühmann, a few of his poems were printed in a GDR newspaper for the first time.
 His prose anthology, Unterm Neomond (1982) was published by S. Fischer, followed by Stimme Stimme (1983), a prose and poetry anthology published by Reclam in Leipzig.

 In 1985 Hilbig gained a visa for West Germany valid until 1990.
 During this time he published not only further poetry and prose, but also his first novel, Eine Übertragung (1989), which was received well by literary critics.

 Even after reunification, the main themes of his work remained the dual-existence of working and writing in the GDR and the search for individuality.
-His further works include: his second novel, Ich (1993); his collections of short stories, such as Die Arbeit an den Öfen (1994) and Die Kunde von den Bäumen (1996); and his third novel Das Provisorium (2000).
+His further works include: his second novel, »Ich« (1993); his novellas and collections of short stories, such as Die Kunde von den Bäumen (1992) and Die Arbeit an den Öfen (1994); and his third novel Das Provisorium (2000).
 Autobiographical themes are often prevalent.